michaelrkytch/michaelrkytch.github.io/_posts/2016-07-12-lime-explainability.md

 ## Validation

 The paper goes on to justify the effectiveness and utility of the LIME method via simulation and human testing.
-The results show that, using such explanations, non-expert users are able to pick the a classifier that generalizes better, even when the best classifier has worse accuracy when measured against the a test set.
+The results show that, using such explanations, non-expert users are able to pick the classifier that generalizes better, even when the best classifier has worse accuracy when measured against the a test set.
 They are also able to effectively able to tune a model through feature selection when guided by such explanations, by removing features that they deem unimportant.

 ## Conclusion